terraform-ibm-modules/terraform-ibm-scc-workload-protection/README.md

 * [Contributing](#contributing)
 <!-- END OVERVIEW HOOK -->

+## Known issues

+### restapi_object.enable_cspm resource always identified for creation
+There is currently a [known issue](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection/issues/243) where you will always see the `restapi_object.enable_cspm` resource included in the terraform plan for creation, even after it has already been applied.
+It is safe to proceed with this apply and will be a no-op if the resource has already been applied.

 <!--
 If this repo contains any reference architectures, uncomment the heading below and links to them.